Adrian Heller MD (he/him)

 Jamie Blicker MD (he/him)

-Jamie Blicker is an Emergency Physician at North York General Hospital in Toronto.
+Dr. Jamie Blicker is an Emergency Physician at North York General Hospital in Toronto.
 He completed his Emergency Medicine training at the University of Manitoba in Winnipeg, Manitoba.

 Jesse McLaren MD (he/him)

-Jesse McLaren (@ECGcases) is an emergency physician at the University Health Network with a passion for learning and teaching ECGs.
-He writes the monthly ECG Cases blog for Emergency Medicine Cases, is an associate editor of Dr. Smith's ECG Blog, and has launched a series of ECG courses at heartsECGcourse.com.
+Dr. Jesse McLaren (@ECGcases) is an emergency physician at the University Health Network with a passion for learning and teaching ECGs.
+He writes the monthly ECG Cases blog for Emergency Medicine Cases, is an associate editor of Dr. Smith’s ECG Blog, and has launched a series of ECG courses at heartsECGcourse.com.

 Justin Morgenstern MD (he/him)

-Justin is an emergency physician and the director of simulation education at Markham Stouffville Hospital.
+Dr. Justin Morgenstern is an emergency physician and the director of simulation education at Markham Stouffville Hospital.
 He loves skepticism, education, and medical ethics.
 He is the founder of the medical education blog First10EM.com and is an associate editor of Emergency Medicine Cases.

 Katie Lin MD (she/her)